Best General Surgery in Nigeria by India Surgeon

 Before we elaborate more about our surgical camps for general surgery, let’s understand a bit about general surgeries.

-What is all covered in general surgery?
+What is all covered in general surgery in Nigeria?

 General surgery is a surgical specialty that focuses on abdominal contents, including the esophagus, stomach, small intestine, colon, liver, pancreas, gallbladder, appendix and bile ducts, and often the thyroid gland.